alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Receiver MAY support either or both media types.

-A Controller MUST verify the compliance of Receivers with an active Sender using the Sender's SDP transport file by checking for the `a=mediaclk` attribute.
-It MAY also verify compliance using the Sender's associated Source `urn:x-nmos:synchronous_media` attribute.
+A Controller MUST verify the compliance of Receivers with an active Sender using the Sender's SDP transport file by checking for the `a=mediaclk` attribute or by checking the Sender's associated Source's `urn:x-nmos:synchronous_media` attribute, if any.
+For a `mux` Source, the parents Sources `urn:x-nmos:synchronous_media` attribute MUST match with the `mux` Source's `urn:x-nmos:synchronous_media` attribute.

 A Sender MAY provide a `urn:x-nmos:cap:transport:synchronous_media` capability to indicate the media synchronization that it supports.
 A Controller MAY use a Sender's `urn:x-nmos:cap:transport:synchronous_media` capability to verify the compliance of Receivers with a Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
 A Sender indicates that it supports being constrained for this capability by enumerating the `urn:x-nmos:cap:transport:synchronous_media` capability in its [IS-11][] `constraints/supported` endpoint.